International sanctions during apartheid: History

+1960s

 On 6 November 1962, the United Nations General Assembly passed Resolution 1761, a non-binding resolution condemning South African apartheid policies, establishing the United Nations Special Committee against Apartheid and calling for imposing economic and other sanctions on South Africa.
 On 7 August 1963 the United Nations Security Council passed Resolution 181 calling for a voluntary arms embargo against South Africa, and that very year, the Special Committee Against Apartheid would encourage and oversee plans of action against the regime.

 Following this passage of this resolution the UK-based Anti-Apartheid Movement spearheaded the arrangements for an international conference on sanctions to be held in London in April 1964.
 According to Lisson, "The aim of the Conference was to work out the practicability of economic sanctions and their implications on the economies of South Africa, the UK, the US and the Protectorates.
 Knowing that the strongest opposition to the application of sanctions came from the West (and within the West, Britain), the Committee made every effort to attract as wide and varied a number of speakers and participants as possible so that the Conference findings would be regarded as objective."

 One probable type of action against South Africa was economic sanction.
 If UN affiliates broke fiscal and trading links with the country, it would make it more difficult for the apartheid government to uphold itself and its policies.
 Such sanctions were argued frequently within the UN, and many recognised and backed it as an effectual and non-violent way of applying force, but South Africa's major trading partners more voted against mandatory sanctions.
 In 1962, the UN General Assembly requested that its members split political, fiscal and transportation connections with South Africa.
 In 1968, it suggested the deferral of all cultural, didactic and sporting commerce as well.
 From 1964, the US and Britain discontinued their dealings of armaments to South Africa.
 In spite of the many cries for sanctions, however, none were made obligatory.

+In 1964, Japan banned direct investment in South Africa, and later excluded South Africa from the 1964 Tokyo Olympics.

+1970s

+In 1977, the voluntary UN arms embargo became mandatory with the passing of United Nations Security Council Resolution 418.